ech1/SwampScript/README.md

 ## this is a script to use only if you have a solid internet connection, do not use it if your internet connection has alot of frequent downtimes

 # Setup
-get python3 on your windows machine (you can use microsoft store to get it)
+-get python3 on your windows machine (you can use microsoft store to get it) -This script uses 3 libraries, and you can get them with pip (it comes with python) from a powershell terminal
 ```
 WIN+X  a (to launch a terminal with admin privileges)
 PS> pip install --upgrade pip